aws/aws-cdk/packages/@aws-cdk/aws-cognito-identitypool-alpha/README.md

 new IdentityPool(this, 'myIdentityPool');
 ```

 By default, both the authenticated and unauthenticated roles will have no permissions attached.
+When granting permissions,
+you should ensure that you are granting the least privileged permissions required for your use case.
 Grant permissions
 to roles using the public `authenticatedRole` and `unauthenticatedRole` properties:

 ```ts